xuwkk/E2E-AT/readme.md

 `--eps_input`: the attack strength on the input.
 `--alpha`: the parameter to balance the clean and adversarial training loss.

+## Minor settings
+**solver_args**: According to the document of [cvxpylayers](https://github.com/cvxgrp/cvxpylayers), you can change the solver_args in the forward pass of solving the optimization problems.
+You can change the configs under `"nn:solver_args"`.
+For example, increase the "eps" can significantly improve the training speed.

 ## Citation
 To cite our paper: